UU-SCMB/scm_confocal/README.md

 '<current user>\\AppData\\Local\\Continuum\\anaconda3\\lib\\site-packages\\numpy\\__init__.py'
 ```

+Alternatively, you can install the master branch directly from github to the site packages folder using anaconda prompt and the git package.

 ## Usage
 The classes in this package typically require specific exporting formats from the confocal, and differ in specific implementation details because of this.
 I have attempted to be consistent in naming functions but each class has its own peculiarities based on personal need.